dlt-hub/vibe-hub/tap_documentation/upwork_rest_api_source.md

 ]
 ```

-This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the UpWork API, ensuring efficient data extraction and integration.
+This configuration guide provides the necessary parameters and structure to effectively integrate and extract data from the UpWork API using a dlt data pipeline.
+Adjust the configuration as needed based on specific requirements and API updates.

 ---
 *dlt REST API Source Configuration Guide*